Scrivito/scrivito_flickr_widget/README.md

 # ScrivitoFlickrWidget

-A Scrivito widget to insert images from flickr using its API.
+A Scrivito widget for adding Flickr images to your pages.

 ## Installation